HCL-TECH-SOFTWARE/digital-experience/docs/integrate_apps/ddc/usage/integrating_voltmx_foundry/configuring_voltmx_foundry_to_connect_to_ddc.md

     ![](../../../../assets/Volt_MX_Foundry_Developer_Portals.png "Accesing the Developer Portals")

 3. View the endpoint we created.
 On the Developer Portals, click **API**, then under the App you created, there is a dropdown button.
 Click the **View** link on the integration service you have created.
-This will redirect you to the Swagger Page where you can try your Endpoint.
+This will redirect you to the Swagger UI Page where you can try your Endpoint.

     ![](../../../../assets/Volt_MX_Foundry_View_The_Endpoint.png "Viewing the Endpoint we have created")